 Savoring the taste of a Drumstick ice cream cone couldn’t be easier with this deconstructed Drumstick ice cream sundae!
-Your favorite ice cream is topped with an easy homemade dark chocolate Magic Shell, covered in chopped roasted peanuts, and garnished with waffle cone pieces.
+Your favorite ice cream is topped with an easy homemade dark chocolate shell, covered in chopped roasted peanuts, and garnished with waffle cone pieces.

 Originally I had plans to post one of my favorite steak recipes today.
 It has a simple marinade consisting of kitchen staples and it’s in our weeknight and weekend dinner starting line ups.
 We love it.